HYCLEN/QMAPP_extrap/README.md

 ## Citation
 Details on this approach are provided in the following:

-Byun, K. and Hamlet, A.F.
-An Improved Empirical Quantile Mapping Approach for Bias Correction of Climate Model Simulations (under review)
+Byun, K. and Hamlet, A.F (2025) An improved empirical quantile mapping approach for bias correction of extreme values in climate model simulations.
+Environmental Research Letters 20, 014041. https://doi.org/10.1088/1748-9326/AD9B3D